 • Membership/Outreach Chair

-Recording Secretary: The Secretary shall record.
+Recording Secretary: The Secretary shall record all board and general meeting minutes.

 Article VII: Standing Committees (as needed)